PaNOSC-ViNYL/ase/doc/ase/calculators/nwchem.rst

 You first need to install a working copy of NWChem for ASE to call;
 follow the instructions on the `NWChem website <http://www.nwchem-sw.org>`_.

-The default command that ASE wil use to start NWChem is ``nwchem PREFIX.nw > PREFIX.out``.
+The default command that ASE will use to start NWChem is ``nwchem PREFIX.nw > PREFIX.out``.
 You can change this command by setting the environment variable :envvar:`ASE_NWCHEM_COMMAND`.
 (For example, add a line to your ``.bashrc`` with ``export ASE_NWCHEM_COMMAND="my new command"``.)